sghpjuikit/player/README.md

 ## The Catch XXII

-- *Memory consumption* can get a bit high.
-On (my) average use is about 250MB, but it depends on use case, platform and other factors, like 32bit vs 64bit java (64bit effectively doubles needed memory - so it is advised to stay away from it)
+- Memory consumption varies, but is higher than native apps.
+Normally i have get about 250-400MB, but it depends on use case.
+Lots of widgets will eat more MB.
+32bit is more effective (64bit effectively doubles memory - so ill only provide 32-bit version).
+Handling large pictures (4000^2 px) fullscreen on large monitors can also rapidly increase memory consumption (but picture quality stays great).
-- Some of the widgets or features are too **experimental**, confusing or outright do not work.
-It is a **work in progress**, so consider this early alpha version.
+- Some of the widgets or features are **experimental** or confusing
-- nothing im aware of
+- No flac and ogg playback.
+Library supports them.
+- No playlist file support (.m3u, etc)

 ## Download & Use